blopa/top-down-react-phaser-game/README.md

 ## Phaser 3 + React 17 Top-Down game demo

+There is a better version of this project here: https://github.com/blopa/top-down-react-phaser-game-template

 Made with an ejected Create React App.

 Read moe about this project: https://pablo.gg/en/blog/coding/how-to-create-a-top-down-rpg-maker-like-game-with-phaser-js-and-react